GLOBAL MARKETS-Stocks extend gains on Greek hopes

 LONDON, Sept 15 Stock markets rose for a third

-day on Thursday and the euro gained, helped by signs that euro
+day on Thursday and the euro steadied, helped by signs that euro

 Worries over the euro zone crisis and a global slide into